dojot/docs/source/faq/faq.rst

 Let’s take as example a weather station which measures temperature and humidity, and publishes them periodically through MQTT.
 First, you create a device of type MQTT with two attributes (temperature and humidity).
 Then you set your actual device to push the data to dojot.
-Here, you need to follow some
-rules:

-  - MQTT topic must follow the pattern ``/<service-id>/<device-id>/attrs``, where ``<service-id>`` is an identifier associated with the user account and the ``<device-id>`` is a unique identifier assigned by dojot.
-For example, topic ``/admin/882d/attrs`` must be used for user ``admin`` and device ID ``882d``.
+In order to send data to dojot via MQTT (using iotagent-mosca), there are some things to keep in mind:

+- If you don't define any topic in device template, it will assume the pattern ``/<service-id>/<device-id>/attrs`` (for instance: ``/admin/efac/attrs``).
+  This should be the topic to which the device will publish its information to.

+- If you do define a topic in device template, then your device should publish its data to it and set the client-id parameter.
+It should follow the following pattern: ``<service>:<deviceid>``, such as ``admin:efac``.

 - MQTT payload must be a JSON with each key being an attribute of the dojot device, such as:

 .. code-block:: javascript

   { "temperature" : 10.5,"pressure" : 770 }

-There are a few extra configurations that you could do to change the default topic scheme - check `iotagent-json documentation`_ to check them out.

 On the dashboard some attributes are shown as tables and others as charts.
 How are they chosen/set?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^